Undergraduate Admissions Coaching

 If you are looking for guidance on the Common Application, including Common App essay prompts and essay examples and templates as well as answers to the most common questions about the Common App, then you’ve come to the right place.

-Don’t forget to access and save this Common App essay template we created to help you write unique and memorable essays.
+Don’t forget to access our Common App essay template we created to help you write unique and memorable essays.
 Keep reading for breakdowns and examples for each essay prompt.

 Before you dive in, it’s important to understand that all of the colleges that use the Common App each receive thousands of applications every year.
 To help you stand out from the crowd, you need to demonstrate a clear sense of self, strong life experience, and exemplary communication skills.